036/Il2cppThriftGen/README.md

 # Il2CppThriftGen
 Il2CppThriftGen helps you generate .thrift files from C# POCOs so you can use the thrift generator to create working Thrift classes.

+The current intended use is to use this with Il2cppInspector however in the future this will be adapted to take already C# exported classes.

 ## Todo
 - [ ] Refactor
 - [ ] Generate DataMemberAttribute Ordering